etianen/django-reversion/docs/admin.rst

 Admin integration
 =================

-django-reversion can be used to add a powerful rollback and recovery facility to your admin site.
-To enable this, simply register your models with a subclass of ``reversion.VersionAdmin``.
+django-reversion can be used to add rollback and recovery to your admin site.
+To enable this, register your models with a subclass of ``reversion.VersionAdmin``.

 ::